Why It Works

 To Serve: Ladle the hot soup into bowls and garnish with diced avocado and radish, sliced chiles, chopped cilantro, and chopped white onion.
 Serve immediately.

 You can use dried hominy in place of canned.
 Soak dried hominy in water overnight.
-Drain and cook in fresh water at a gentle simmer until tender, about 1 1/2 hours.
+Drain and cook in fresh water at a gentle simmer until tender, about one and a half hours.
 Drain and use as directed.

 |Nutrition Facts (per serving)|